akaytatsu/cortex/docs/architecture/coding-standards.md

 3.  **Environment Variables:** Access environment variables only through a central, typed config module.
 4.  **File System:** All file system interactions must go through the `FileSystemService`.
 5.  **Error Handling:** Use custom error classes when throwing exceptions in services.
+6.  **Remix Fetcher:** NEVER add `fetcher` or `fetcher.load` to useEffect dependencies.
+The Remix fetcher object is stable and including it causes infinite re-render loops.

 ## Naming Conventions